Brighton Eyecare

 Friday: 8 AM - 5 PM

-Saturday: 9 AM - 3 PM
+Saturday: 9 AM - 3 PM (with the exception of long weekends)

 Sunday: Closed

 We understand that life is busy, and it isn’t always convenient to take time out of your workday to visit your optometrist.
-To help serve you better, we offer Saturday appointments and have extended hours on Thursdays.
+To help serve you better, we offer Saturday appointments and have extended hours on Tuesdays.

 Read Our Google Reviews